National Education Conference Policies

 POLICY

 The National Board will assign a Board Liaison(s) to oversee the Awards processes.
 Chapter Operations awards do not require an application submission.
 Awards are presented to the chapter with the highest points at the end of the timeframe specified.
-All chapters are in contention for the Chapter Operations Awards.
+All chapters are eligible for the Chapter Operations Awards.
 Unless otherwise determined for a specific year the applicable chapter operations time frame will be July until the last full month before the National Education Conference in that fiscal year.

 Chapters can monitor their own progress throughout the year via Monthly Membership Report, Monthly Chapter Report Status Report and Monthly Financial Report located on the chapter board page.